Selection of Drugs and Indications

 The Prognosis domain measures the severity of the disease that each drug is designed to treat.
 Median survival from in the absence of intervention with each of the therapies was gathered from the FDA label.

-Calculated at the drug level as consensus estimates for expected total US sales in the year 2015 according to the EvaluatePharma database, courtesy of Defined Health.
+Calculated at the drug level as consensus estimates for expected total US sales in the year 2015 according to the EvaluatePharma database, courtesy of Cello Health (formerly Defined Health).
 Estimated sales at Abacus prices and prices in other markets assume that the volume of sales of each drug is not altered by a change in price.

 What is the purpose of the DrugAbacus tool?